-The Word rosary is from the Latin rosarium, or “rose garden.”
+The Word rosary comes from the Latin rosarium, or “rose garden.”
 The Rosary is a prayerful reflection on the life of Jesus, which involves contemplating certain Gospel scenes, the “mysteries”, in the company of Mary.
 For Pope John Paul II, “The Rosary, precisely because it starts with Mary’s own experience, is an exquisitely contemplative prayer.”
 (Rosarium Virginis Mariae, 12).

 The Rosary is the most popular of all the Marian devotions.
 It was revealed to St. Dominic by the Blessed Mother in the 13th century and in 1470, Blessed Alan of Rupe, a Dominican preacher, founded the first Rosary confraternity.

 At Lourdes and Fatima, Our Lady encouraged the children to pray the Rosary often.
 The fifteen mysteries of the Rosary focuses on incidents in the lives of Jesus Christ and Mary.